Global basic income: History

-While a national basic income has been discussed for much of the 20th century, the idea of a global basic income is much younger.

-Interest in the idea was raised by the Dutch artist Pieter Kooistra's in the 1970s, he developed the "Uno" plan.
+Interest in the idea of a global basic income was raised in the 1970s by the Dutch artist Pieter Kooistra, who developed the "Uno" plan.
 From the 1980s, more people have started to think seriously about the proposals.
 Different suggestions on design and financing have been presented, among them monetary reform and "cap and dividend".
 The Global Basic Income Foundation, founded in 2000, brings together research and debate on the idea.

 In 2016, the World Basic Income organisation was founded in the UK.
 It carried out research on the feasibility of a global basic income, building on the ideas from the previous decades.
 Its primary aim is to promote the idea of distributing $10/month to all the world's population thereby eradicating extreme poverty.
 It is focused on researching revenue streams emanating from the commons, such as taxes and fees on air, land and sea, as well as noting other potential revenue streams in a redistribution context.